By Anita Devi

 Time and time again, over the years I have been involved in consultancy, I would be contacted by a head teacher, SENCO or local authority asking me if I could support them with x or Child S. The more we talked, prior to me going in, they realised they needed something quite different instead.
 In some cases, they didn’t need me at all.
 Thus, saving them money.
 The initial approach I had to ‘being commissioned’ needed to be formalised.
 In #TeamADL, we call this ‘Digital First Consultancy Call’ (DFCC).
 Our commissioning strategy is a three-step process, so anyone commissioning #TeamADL for extended work is clear on agreed outcomes and quality assurance procedures.
 Three fundamental principles underpin our commissioning cycle:

 What happens to young people with a special educational needs and disability after formal education years?
 How can we ensure these young people have access and support into vocations and living independently?
 Whilst Cole & I are spearheading this project, the whole team (as a multi-agency team) are on board and will be involved in enabling appropriate provision in and into the workplace.
-Our launch event has been announced:
+Our launch event was in 2019:

 You can also read about our #SENDcareers vision and other recent #TeamADL blogs here.